Smoking and Alcohol Effects on Eyes

 Long term effects of alcohol on eyes

-Studies have shown the increased risk of cataract formation in those who consume alcohol regularly in excessive quantity compared to those who do not use alcohol.
+Studies have shown the increased risk of cataract formation in those who consume alcohol regularly in excessive quantities compared to those who do not use alcohol.

 Increased risk of ARMD and CSR